 Dining Services food or service ware recovered from student housing is subject to a $25 fine for each offense and/or possible disciplinary action.
 Items recovered from common spaces during house inspections will be the responsibility of the house members collectively.
 If notified 48 hours ahead of time, Dining Services will help facilitate the return of any serviceware without penalty if notified 48 hours in advance.

-Per Vermont Health Code, Dining Services requires patrons to wear proper attire in any foodservice location.
-This includes pants, shirt, and shoes worn in the intended manner.
+Per Vermont Health Code, Dining Services requires patrons to wear proper attire in any food service location.
+This includes pants, shirts, and shoes worn in the intended manner.